johnshearing/iotaAirgappedClientServerWallet/README.md

 # iotaAirgappedClientServerWallet
-This is the last piece of the puzzle in [my family of projects](https://github.com/johnshearing).
+This is the last piece of the puzzle in [The PrivateKeyVault family of repositories](https://github.com/johnshearing).
 This work in progress is a continuation of tutorial [IOTA-Airgapped-NodeJS-Console-Wallet](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet).

-I am building this wallet using the methods in the following tutorial:
+This wallet being constructed using the methods in the following tutorial:
 [The NodeJS Master Class - No Frameworks, No NPM, No Dependencies](https://pirple.thinkific.com/courses/the-nodejs-master-class)
 No dependencies makes for easy auditing.